Choosing Fireworks: Guy Fawkes Displays

 This spill-over from the 5th is in part due to major public events – organised displays by charities, clubs, schools and other organisations.
 If Guy Fawkes falls mid-week, it makes more commercial sense to have the event the preceding or following weekend.
 And doing so can help prevent clashes with other local events.

 However, if you’re following suit and displaying in your garden on any date other than the 5th itself, please consider notifying your neighbours.
 This advice is particularly pertinent for displays after the 5th.
 Your neighbours might have thought it was all over once the 5th itself had passed.
-You can read more about this in our Responsible Fireworks Use article.
+You can read more about this in my Responsible Fireworks Use article.

 What fireworks to use